Feolius/telegram-bot-fsm/README.md

 	"os"
 )

-// Data is empty, because we don't need to pass any data between states for this bot. type Data struct{}
+// Payload is empty, because we don't need to pass any data between states for this bot. type Data struct{}

 type StartCommandHandler struct{}

 func (h StartCommandHandler) TransitionFn(ctx context.Context, update *tgbotapi.Update, data Data) (fsm.Transition, Data) {
-	// "/start" command simply transits bot into UndefinedState. return fsm.StateTransition(fsm.UndefinedState), data }
+	// "/start" command transits the bot into UndefinedState. return fsm.StateTransition(fsm.UndefinedState), data }

 type UndefinedStateHandler struct{}

-// MessageFn returns default state message configuration. func (h UndefinedStateHandler) MessageFn(ctx context.Context, data Data) fsm.MessageConfig {
+// MessageFn returns a message configuration for default state. func (h UndefinedStateHandler) MessageFn(ctx context.Context, data Data) fsm.MessageConfig {
-	// This message will be shown when /start command is used, because /start command transits bot into UndefinedState. return fsm.TextMessageConfig("Type any message and it will be sent back to you") }
+	// This message will be shown when "/start" command is used, since it transits the bot into UndefinedState. return fsm.TextMessageConfig("Type any message and it will be sent back to you") }

 // TransitionFn describes how to switch to another states.
-In this case, we don't need to change state, because we have the only state. func (h UndefinedStateHandler) TransitionFn(ctx context.Context, update *tgbotapi.Update, data Data) (fsm.Transition, Data) {
+In this case, we don't need to change state, because we have the only one state. func (h UndefinedStateHandler) TransitionFn(ctx context.Context, update *tgbotapi.Update, data Data) (fsm.Transition, Data) {
 	if update.Message == nil || update.Message.Text == "" {
 		return fsm.TextTransition("This message should never be sent"), data